aglines/gympopulation/README.md

 Tech I hope to learn:
 - AWS
 - VM
+- Ubuntu (could use Windows, might revert to that just to get the app done)
-- Graphical rendering of data
+- Graphical rendering of data (d3? unknown)

+Tech I already am familiar with:
+- Selenium (headless? that'd be new)
+- SQLite